 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 In some people, codeine (dihydrocodeine) breaks down rapidly in the liver and reaches higher than normal levels in the body.
 This can cause dangerously slow breathing and may cause death, especially in a child.

 This medicine should not be given to a child younger than 12 years old.

-This medicine should not be given after surgery to remove the tonsils or adenoids in anyone who is 12 to 18 years old.
+Do not give this medicine to anyone younger than 18 years old who recently had surgery to remove the tonsils or adenoids.
 Do not give this medicine to a teenager with a fever, flu symptoms, or chicken pox.

-To make sure aspirin, caffeine, and dihydrocodeine is safe for you, tell your doctor if you have:
+To make sure aspirin, caffeine, and dihydrocodeine is safe for you, tell your doctor if you have ever had:

 a bleeding or blood clotting disorder;